rogerc/file-stream-rotator/README.md

  - *file_options*    An object passed to the stream.
 This can be used to specify flags, encoding, and mode.
                      See https://nodejs.org/api/fs.html#fs_fs_createwritestream_path_options.
 Default `{ flags: 'a' }`.
  - *utc*             Use UTC time for date in filename.
 Defaults to 'FALSE'
+ - *extension*       File extension to be appended to the filename.
+This is useful when using size restrictions as the rotation adds a count (1,2,3,4,...) at the end of the filename when the required size is met.

 ## Example Usage
 ```javascript